jdwor/LQT/README.md

 ### compile\_data

 This function reads in completed LQT results files and compiles analysis-ready datasets.
-The user can either provide the relevant config object (cfg), or a manually curated list of directories in which subjects’ results have been saved (out\_paths).
-The user can additionally specify the number of cores for the function to be run on, though the function should be fairly quick even on a single core.
-The function returns a list object containing several analysis-ready datasets, in which rows represent patients and columns represent lesion
+The user provides the relevant config object (cfg), and can additionally specify the number of cores for the function to be run on.
+The function returns a list object containing several analysis-ready datasets, in which rows represent patients and columns represent lesion metrics: “parc.damage”, which gives percent regional parcel damage across subjects; “tract.discon”, which gives percent tract disconnection across subjects; “net.discon”, which gives the percent disconnection for each parcel group or network across its edges;
-metrics: “parc.damage”, which gives percent regional parcel damage across subjects; “tract.discon”, which gives percent tract disconnection across subjects; “net.discon”, which gives the percent disconnection for each parcel group or network across its edges; “parc.discon”, which gives the percent disconnection for each individual parcel across its edges; “net2net.discon”, which gives the percent disconnection of each pairwise network-to-network edge; “parc2parc.discon”, which gives the percent disconnection of each pairwise parcel-to-parcel edge.
+“parc.discon”, which gives the percent disconnection for each individual parcel across its edges; “net2net.discon”, which gives the percent disconnection of each pairwise network-to-network edge;
+“parc2parc.discon”, which gives the percent disconnection of each pairwise parcel-to-parcel edge.
 These datasets each contain an ID column to facilitate merging with clinical data.
 Note that some of these datasets will have many columns, and some columns might have very little (or no) variance across subjects.

 ``` r
 ########### Compile Datasets for Analysis ###########